 - PGY 4: International POSNA/AAOS Pediatric Orthopedic Symposium

-- PGY 5: American Academy of Orthopedic Surgeons (AAOS) Annual meeting AND Maine Orthopedic Surgery Board Review Course
+- PGY 5: American Academy of Orthopedic Surgeons (AAOS) Annual meeting AND Miller Orthopedic Surgery Board Review Course

 Resident research within the Department of Orthopedic Surgery is designed to provide resident education in basic science and clinical research, research design and methodology.
 These experiences offer the resident an opportunity to explore an area of special interest and focus on the scientific aspects of orthopedic surgery.
 Residents are required to participate in research throughout their five years of training.
 Full-time physicians actively engaged in research are available at all times for project ideas and supervision.